davesque/raphael-zp/README.md

 # Raphaël-ZP

-A plugin for [Raphaël](http://raphaeljs.com/) version 2.1.0 and above to allow click and drag panning as well as mouse wheel zooming.
+A plugin for [Raphaël](http://raphaeljs.com/) version 2.1.0 and above to allow click and drag panning and mouse wheel zooming.

 ## Acknowledgements